ibm-cloud-docs/containers/cs_apps.md

 To configure the Ingress controller:

 1. [Deploy your app to the cluster](#cs_apps_cli).
-Ensure that you add a label to your deployment in the metadata section of your configuration script.
+Ensure that you add a label to your deployment in the metadata section of your configuration file.
 This label identifies all pods where your app is running, so that the pods are included in the Ingress load balancing.
 2. Create a Kubernetes service for the app to expose.
 The Ingress controller can include your app into the Ingress load balancing only if your app is exposed via a Kubernetes service inside the cluster.
-    1. Open your preferred editor and create a service configuration script that is named, for example, `myservice.yaml`.
+    1. Open your preferred editor and create a service configuration file that is named, for example, `myservice.yaml`.
     2. Define a service for the app that you want to expose to the public.

         ```